vighneshdeepweb/Traffic-Signal-Classification/README.md

 # Traffic-Signal-Classification
-> Real-time Traffic Signal Classification Using CNN,Keras and in GUI Interface.
+> Real-time Traffic Signal Classification Using CNN,Keras with GUI Interface.

 <!-- ABOUT THE PROJECT -->
 ## About The Project